m4r35n357/ODE-Playground/README.md

 [UPDATE] kerr-image.c shows warnings on arm64; it is 3rd party code

-Each client is built _both_ as a dynamic executable with asserts and debug symbols, and as a stripped static executable with asserts disabled.
+Each non-GL client is built _both_ as a dynamic executable with asserts and debug symbols, and as a stripped static executable with asserts disabled.
-The (default) MUSL static binaries are particularly tiny!

 #### Running c Tests